 Cost of Living in Minnesota

 The Twin Cities area is a thriving metropolis offering many urban amenities.
-We estimate annual living expenses for a single student at $16,000, but lifestyle choices could reduce or increase this amount considerably.
+Living expenses, including room and board, for fall/spring are estimated at $24,572, but lifestyle choices could reduce or increase this amount considerably.

-Housing expenses are consistently low in Minneapolis, with the average cost of a one-bedroom apartment at $899/month.
-SPH students live in apartments near campus and throughout the Twin Cities area.
-The university’s Housing & Residential Life posts off-campus housing options.
+School of Public Health (SPH) students live in apartments near campus and throughout the Twin Cities area.
+The University’s Housing & Residential Life lists both on- and off-campus housing options.

 Parking: Ramps, meters and parking lots are options for those who drive to campus.
 Students can enter a lottery for on-campus contract parking space.
-Parking facilities are available on both the St. Paul and Minneapolis campus, as well as both East and West Banks.
+Information about parking is available through Parking and Transportation Services.

 The Student Health Benefit Plan (SHBP) is a cost-effective, comprehensive health plan designed to meet the unique needs of students.
+All students are required to have health insurance.
 For more information about health insurance, visit the Office of Student Health Benefits.

 Note: The University of Minnesota mandates all international students and their dependents be covered by the University-sponsored health plan while studying in the United States.